-In 2009 a total of 350 samples were taken from 160 groundwater sites which are broken into several monitoring programmes (Regional Groundwater, National Groundwater Monitoring Programme, Taupo and Coromandel Groundwater Projects, Pesticides and Groundwater Nitrates).
+In 2010 a total of 340 samples were taken from 243 groundwater sites which are broken into several monitoring programmes (Regional Groundwater, National Groundwater, School Groundwater, Taupo Groundwater, Coromandel Groundwater and Pesticides and Nitrates programmes).

-Regional groundwater monitoring is undertaken on an annual basis with 23 parameters determined for 110 sites.
+Regional groundwater monitoring is undertaken on an annual basis with 23 parameters determined for 108 sites.
 30 sites were monitored quarterly as part of the National Groundwater Monitoring Programme.